Police called to Hollywood Bowl as 13-year-old boy stabbed in leg at Gunwharf Quays

 Officers investigating this incident believe that there were many people in the area at the time and are keen to hear from anyone who witnessed what happened, the moments leading up to it, or the aftermath.

-Police have released pictures of two men seen in the area at the time with whom they are particularly keen to speak.
+Police have released pictures of two men seen in the area at the time to whom they are particularly keen to speak.

 The first man is described as aged between 18 and 19-years-old, black, and slightly taller than 6ft.
 He was wearing a black sleeveless jacket with a hood, a white t-shirt with a black stripe on the sleeve and a ski mask, and was riding an e-scooter.

-The second man is described as aged between 18 and 19-years-old, black, slightly taller than 6ft, and of muscular build.
+The second man was 18 or 19, black, slightly taller than 6ft, and of muscular build.
 He was not wearing a shirt at the time of the incident but was later seen wearing a vest.
 He was also wearing grey jogging bottoms and a blue surgical face mask.

 Anyone who recognises these descriptions and believes they may know the identity of these people is asked to contact police.